- Family Law

 I am a Member of Resolution, and a Collaborative trained lawyer.
 Resolution Members adhere to a Code of Practice which commits to adopting a constructive and conciliatory approach to family law cases.

 Doctors, Dentists, Vets, Solicitors, Bankers, Accountants, Teachers, Farmers, Police Officers, Prison Officers, Grandparents, Members (serving and retired) of HM Forces, Financial Advisors, Small Business Owners.

 Throughout England and abroad.
 I act for a large number of expatriates whose domicile may or may not be in the UK, but who have issues which need to be resolved in the English Courts.

 - Cases involving a foreign or international element with assets in the UK or abroad

 I offer all new clients a free 20-minute assessment appointment at our office in Bury St. Edmunds (or over the telephone by arrangement).

 I have practised as a Solicitor in Bury St. Edmunds since I qualified in 1984.

-I currently act as Trustee of Meningioma UK, a registered charity providing support and information for people with a rare form of brain tumour.
+- Trustee of Meningioma UK (a registered charity providing support and information for people with a rare form of brain tumour)

-In my spare time, I enjoy many sports and activities, including cycling, tennis, gym, walking, and my allotment.
+In my rather scant spare time I enjoy many sports and activities including going to the gym; pilates; tennis; cycling; walking; looking after my allotment.

 What our clients say: